nico-aero/Detox/docs/APIRef.Configuration.md

 #### Test Configuration

-* If there's only one configuration, you can simply use:
+* If There’s only one configuration, you can simply use:

   ```sh
   detox test ./e2e